arresteddevops/ado-hugo/content/episode/kubernetes-best-practices.md

 - [lots of DevOpsDays](https://devopsdays.org/speaking)

 ### Discount codes
-- ADO2019 for 20% off lots of devopsdays
+- ADO2019 or ADO2020 for discounts on lots of devopsdays